byrcyb/pre-hackathon-course/chapters/chapter1.md

     print('The',mission,'mission was led by',agency)
 ```

-If you self-assessed at `5` or less consider taking the beginner track challenges during the hackathon.
+If you self-assessed at `5` or less consider taking the Curiosity (beginner) track challenges during the hackathon.

-If you self-assessed at  `6` or higher consider taking the intermediate / advanced track challenges during the hackathon.
+If you self-assessed at  `6` or higher consider taking the Amal (advanced) track challenges during the hackathon.

 </exercise>